Welcome to the new Greyhounds Website!

 Annual Team Photo Day - The Greyhounds annual photo day was a great success.

-Bill has been advised that he will be inducted into the Police & Fire Games, Track & Field division.
-This will be done at the opening ceremonies on June 26th in Fairfax County, VA.
-Congratulations Bill!!!!
+Bill McNamara was inducted into the Police & Fire Games Hall of Fame, Track & Field division on June 26th in Fairfax County, VA.

 The club will be re-ordering the ‘red’ Greyhound Podium Jackets as soon as there are sufficient members who express an interest in purchasing the jackets. …..more